Functional genomics: The Genotype-Tissue Expression (GTEx) project

 The GTEx project is a human genetics project aimed at understanding the role of genetic variation in shaping variation in the transcriptome across tissues.
 The project has collected a variety of tissue samples (> 50 different tissues) from more than 700 post-mortem donors.
 This has resulted in the collection of >11,000 samples.
 GTEx has helped understand the tissue-sharing and tissue-specificity of eQTLs.
 The genomic resource was developed to "enrich our understanding of how differences in our DNA sequence contribute to health and disease."

+The Atlas of Variant Effects Alliance

+The Atlas of Variant Effects Alliance (AVE), founded in 2020, is an international consortium aiming to catalog the impact of all possible genetic variants for disease-related functional genomics by creating variant effect maps that reveal the function of every possible single nucleotide change in a gene or regulatory element.
+AVE is funded in part through the Brotman Baty Institute at the University of Washington and the National Human Genome Research Institute, via funding from the Center of Excellence in Genome Science grant (NHGRI RM1HG010461).